mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 # Development Setup

 In this document some tips and workflows for development are loosely collected.
 Those are independent of the production setup using Docker.
 A working Firebase Project (Including Firebase Functions and Database Rules) is presupposed.
-Get in touch to get access to an existing Firebase Project for development purposes.
+Get in touch with the MapSwipe team (e.g. in Slack) to get access to an existing Firebase Instance for development purposes.

+Check list:
+1. Clone repo from GitHub.
+2. Install GDAL/OGR and GDAL for python on your machine.
+3. Set environment variables and get a Service Account Key File.
+4. Set up local postgres data base using Docker.
+5. Install mapswipe_workers python package and run it.

 ## Installation

 ### Requirements

 MapSwipe Workers requires GDAL/OGR (`gdal-bin`) and GDAL for Python (`libgdal-dev`, `python-gdal`) to be installed.
+Furthermore, we rely on docker to set up `postgres`.

 ### Clone from GitHub